-In this article, I’ll explain how I monitor my electricity usage using the Jeedom automation system with a French electricity meter.
-My setup includes a “master” Jeedom controller (running in a Debian VM hosted on an Intel NUC with vSphere), and a hardware modem/sensor connected to the electricity meter and to a remote Raspberry Pi 3B+.
-The solution I describe here is actually a standard approach for any scenario where you need to use a remote USB device locally on another computer via a network: USB over IP.
+In this article, I’ll walk you through how I monitor my own electricity use leveraging the Jeedom automation system with a French electricity meter.
+My setup consists of a “master” Jeedom controller (running as a Debian VM on an Intel NUC with vSphere) and a hardware modem/sensor connected to the meter, which in turn is linked to a remote Raspberry Pi 3B+.
+The core of this solution is a method for accessing remote USB devices over a network—using USB over IP.

-Note that there are two alternatives to this USB over IP approach for Jeedom:
+Note that there are three alternative approaches to the USB over IP method with Jeedom:

-• The second is to use the “daemon mode” of Jeedom’s Teleinfo plugin on the Raspberry Pi.
-This plugin is dedicated to electricity consumption monitoring in Jeedom.
-Daemon mode does not require a full Jeedom installation on the Raspberry Pi, but I prefer the USB over IP solution because it can be used for any USB device-not just my electricity sensor, and not just for Jeedom.
+- Alternatively, you can use the Teleinfo plugin’s daemon mode on the Raspberry Pi.
+This plugin is specifically for electricity consumption monitoring in Jeedom and, in daemon mode, does not require a full Jeedom installation on the Pi.
+I personally prefer the USB over IP solution since it is generic: it works for any USB device—not just the electricity modem and not just for Jeedom.

 The hardware & Software I use

-First a quick overview of the “internal” stuff needed.
+Here’s a quick overview of the components required for this setup:

-• The “Teleinfo” plugin (free) to monitor & record live data on the main Jeedom controller, from the remote sensor,
+- The “Teleinfo” plugin (free) to monitor and record live data on the main Jeedom controller from the remote sensor.

 a.
 Modem wiring

-First, we will need to wire the Teleinfo modem.
-Unscrew its case, insert two small wires in the case, and each one in one of the two different internal connectors.
+First, prepare the Teleinfo modem for wiring: unscrew its case and insert two small wires—one into each of the two internal connectors.

-Once it’s booted, I’ll SSH it and check the USB devices currently seen by Raspbian, and monitor the main system logs so that I can verify the USB teleinfo modem is well detected when i’ll plug it on the raspberry.
+Once the Raspberry Pi has booted, I connect to it via SSH and check which USB devices are detected by Raspbian.
+I also monitor the main system logs to confirm that the USB Teleinfo modem is properly detected when I plug it in.

-We can see a new “Cartelectronic” product (from messages), identified as a “Future Technology” device (from lsusb) detected as a USB Serial modem on ttyUSB0 (from syslog), which seems perfect.
+as a “Future Technology” device and detected as a USB serial modem on ttyUSB0

 b.
 Sharing the Teleinfo data over IP